Cooking with the Stars (British TV series): Format

 Eight celebrities are paired with a professional chef who becomes their mentor.
 The celebrities then compete against each other in a number of cooking battles where they prepare a range of different dishes.
 During cooking, they have the option to bang the gong (golden frying pan) which allows their mentor to step in and help for two minutes.
 The mentor chefs also act as the judges, and rate the other celebrity cooks, deciding the winner(s) who will be advancing to the next round, and the losers who are forced to compete in the cook-off.
 In the cook-off, the bottom two prepare the same dish, with no help from their mentor, in a bid to remain in the competition.
 The cook-off is judged by a blind taste test, meaning the chefs do not know which celebrity has cooked each dish and therefore potentially allowing them to send their own celebrity home.

 Production

-In April 2021, ITV announced the commissioning of Cooking with the Stars, a six-part entertainment cooking competition created by South Shore Productions with funding by Marks & Spencer.
-The series was teased as featuring "eight celebrities, each paired with an accomplished chef who will mentor, teach and take them from passionate amateur to restaurant level chefs."
+The six-episode series was first announced by ITV in April 2021 for a premiere over the summer; it was commissioned from South Shore Productions with funding from British department store chain Marks & Spencer (M&S).
+It marked the first time that ITV had broadcast a programme co-commissioned with an advertiser in prime time.
 The series is filmed at Pinewood Studios.

+M&S marketing director Sharry Cramond considered the programme to be part of an effort by the chain to emphasize its wider product ranges, and to "accelerate" trends since the COVID-19 pandemic of customers buying its individual products for home cooking as opposed to ready-made meals.
+As part of this sponsorship, the programme features product placement for M&S, while adverts and other surrounding promotions (including a weekly companion show hosted by YouTubers Woody & Kleiny) highlight the M&S product ranges featured during each episode.
+M&S had previously been involved with ITV as a sponsor for Britain's Got Talent.